jesskelsall/astarus/campaigns/purple-rain/storylines.md/wiziras-father-goes-missing.md

 [Wrenn Piznarck](../../../astarus/people/wrenn-piznarck.md), fearing that [Wizira](../../../astarus/people/wizira.md)'s Father may have been captured by the [Goldreach](../../../astarus/civilisations/kingdom-of-astor/settlements/goldreach/README.md) [Astornox](../../../astarus/civilisations/kingdom-of-astor/organisations/astornox/README.md), goes to the [Goldreach Astornox Stronghold](../../../astarus/civilisations/kingdom-of-astor/settlements/goldreach/places/goldreach-astornox-stronghold.md) to search for evidence to support his theory.

 Before being caught, he finds records indicating that a firbolg was captured around the time that the meteor fell.
 He was shipped off for conscription on a cart headed for [Northhaven](../../../astarus/places/cities/northhaven.md).

+### PR9

+After meeting Wrenn Piznarck in Heather & Horticulture's secret garden, Wrenn informs Wizira the sad news that her father was captured by the Astornox on the day of his disappearance.
+Heather Pentz explains that he is a suspected magicborn, and is being shipped off to Northhaven for conscription.
+He left on a cart with others yesterday.

+Wizira laments that if the cart reaches the gates of Northhaven, her father will likely be lost to her forever.
+She encourages the party to travel to Northhaven, where serendipitously they are able to seek sanctuary at the Northhaven Astorrel Stronghold.

+They begin their efforts to leave Goldreach for Northhaven.